parakalan/parakalan.github.io/design-data-intensive-apps/1-reliable-scalable-maintainable.md

-_Please ping me or share a PR if you find anything wrong_
+_Please ping me on [Twitter](https://twitter.com/parakalakavi) or share a PR if you find anything wrong_